arzucaner/travel-brew/README.md

 ### 🗝️ Key Features:

-* Find Cafes: Easily locate the best cafes in the city you're traveling to.
+* Find cafes, gas stations and reastaurants: Easily locate the cafes, gas stations and reastaurants in the city you're traveling to.
-* Filtering Options: Filter cafes based on your preferences (coffee, sandwich, seating area, restroom, etc.).
+* Filtering Options: Filter options based on your preferences (coffee, sandwich, seating area, restroom, gas stations etc.).
 * User Reviews: Access reliable recommendations by browsing through reviews from fellow travelers and locals.
 * Map Integration: View cafes on the map and quickly find the ones nearest to you.
-* Favorite Places: Add your favorite cafes and spots to your list for quick access.